AntiMicroX/antimicrox/README.md

     make
     sudo make install

-The cmake step will use pkg-config to attempt to find any SDL libraries that you have installed.
-The project is set up to look for a copy of SDL 2 followed by SDL 1.2.
+The cmake step will use pkg-config to attempt to find SDL libraries that you have installed.
+The project is set up to look for a copy of SDL 2.
 This behavior should work fine for most people.
 You can override this behavior by using the -DUSE_SDL_2 option when you run cmake.
 Using -DUSE_SDL_2=ON when you run cmake will mean that you want antimicro compiled with SDL 2 support.
-Using -DUSE_SDL_2=OFF when you run cmake will mean that you want antimicro compiled with SDL 1.2 support.

-Here is an example of how to specify that you want antimicro to be compiled with SDL 2 support when you run qmake.

-    cmake -DUSE_SDL_2=ON ..
+However you don't have to do that, because the option is set as default in CMakeLists.txt.

 ### Building under Windows